Updated November 2017

-Once you've used a filter in the field it will unavoidably be heavier than when you started out, since it is very difficult to get all traces of water out of the filter.
-Unless you have all day to wait around for the filter to dry out, consider doing your best to dry your filter out overnight to get all that extra water weight out.
-If you're in cold climates it's best to bring your filter into your tent so it doesn't freeze; while you're at it take it apart so it can dry if possible.
+Once you've used a filter in the field, it will unavoidably be heavier than when you started out, since it is challenging to get all traces of water out of the filter.
+Unless you have all day to wait around for it to dry out, consider doing your best to dry it overnight to get all that extra water weight out.
+If you're in cold climates, it's best to bring your filter into your tent, so it doesn't freeze; while you're at it, take it apart so it can dry if possible.

 to consider when purchasing a water treatment system, there is a noticeable difference between certain treatment methods.
 The chemical treatments all change the flavor of water slightly.
 Iodine is famously horrible

 tasting, but the taste-neutralizing tablets do a fairly good job of counteracting it.
 Chlorine dioxide does not add an entirely unpleasant flavor to water, but it has a small background, pool-like taste to it.